vikrant82/opencode-dynamic-context-pruning/README.md

 ## Project Status

 Development on DCP has slowed because most new context-management work has moved to [Sleev](https://sleev.ai) and the `sleev` CLI.
-Sleev is a local proxy for Claude Code, Codex, and OpenCode that builds on DCP's core ideas with newer, broader context-management features and will work with any harness/client.
+Sleev is a local proxy for Claude Code, Codex, and OpenCode that builds on DCP's core ideas with newer context-management features and will work with any harness/client.

 DCP remains available for OpenCode plugin users, but new features are landing in Sleev first.
 If you are starting fresh, we recommend trying Sleev: